Syllabus

 Exams

 There will be three in exams.
-Exam #1 will be on March 3, Exam #2 will be on April 7, and Exam #3 will be on May 12 at 10:30 AM to 12:30 PM (Sec 01) or May 14 1-3 PM (Sec 02).
+Exam #1 will be on March 3, 2026, Exam #2 will be on April 16, 2026, and Exam #3 will be on May 19, 2026 from 4-6 PM.
 While the exams are not considered cumulative, the material builds on each other.
 Developing a strong understanding of the material through out the course is important for your success.
-At the end of the semester, your lowest exam grade will be replaced by your median average exam grade.
+At the end of the semester, your lowest exam grade will be replaced by your median average of all 3 exam grades.
 This course will operate under a zero-tolerance policy.
 Talking during the time of the exam, sharing materials, looking at another students’ exam, or not following directions given will be subject to the University’s academic integrity policy.

 Extra Credit